Skip to content

 Can a 2000-watt generator run a refrigerator?

 Yes.
 Most household refrigerators draw 100 to 400 running watts with a starting surge of 800 to 1,200 watts.
-Every generator on this list can handle a standard refrigerator.
+Every generator on this list can handle a standard refrigerator on its own.
 Just make sure you account for the starting surge when calculating your total load.
 If you are running other appliances simultaneously, add up all running watts plus the highest single starting surge to make sure you stay within the generator's capacity.
-For help with the math, see our guide on understanding starting and running watts at /guides/understanding-starting-running-watts.
+For help with the math, see our guide on understanding starting and running watts.

 What is the difference between the WEN DF280iX and the WEN 56280iX?

 They share the same 98cc engine, 2,250 running watts, 1.2% THD, and physical dimensions.
-The DF280iX adds dual-fuel capability (gasoline and propane), weighs about 3 pounds more, and costs roughly 40 dollars more.
-If you want propane as a backup fuel, get the DF280iX.
+The DF280iX adds dual-fuel capability (gasoline and propane), a CO sensor, and weighs about 3 pounds more.
+If you want propane as a backup fuel and the added safety of a CO sensor, get the DF280iX.
 If you will only ever use gasoline, the 56280iX saves you money and weight while delivering identical electrical performance.

 Is the Honda EU2200i worth the premium price?

 It depends on your priorities.
-The Honda costs roughly double the WEN models and delivers fewer running watts (1,800 vs. 2,250) with shorter runtime.
+The Honda costs roughly two to three times more than the WEN and Westinghouse models and delivers fewer running watts (1,800 vs. 2,250) with shorter runtime.
 What you get is the quietest operation on this list at 48 dBA, a Honda GXR120 engine with a cast iron sleeve built to last decades, and resale value that holds better than any competitor.
 If you plan to use your generator frequently over many years and noise is a top concern, the Honda justifies its price.
 If you need maximum watts per dollar, the WEN or Westinghouse models are the better choice.
+For more on Honda's full lineup, see our best Honda generators guide.

 How loud is 52 dBA compared to 60 dBA?

 Decibels use a logarithmic scale, so the difference is larger than it appears.
 52 dBA is comparable to a quiet conversation or a running refrigerator.
 60 dBA is closer to a normal conversation at three feet or background noise in a busy restaurant.
-In practical terms, a 60 dBA generator is roughly perceived as twice as loud as a 48 dBA unit.
+In practical terms, a 60 dBA generator is perceived as roughly twice as loud as a 52 dBA unit.
 The 48 dBA Honda EU2200i is the quietest here, roughly equivalent to a library, while the 60 dBA WEN DF280iX will be noticeably louder and may draw complaints at quiet campgrounds or in residential neighborhoods at night.
+For more on quiet generators, see our quietest generators guide.

 Should I get a dual-fuel or gasoline-only generator?